 Preparation and Submission of Manuscripts, Articles, and News Items

-Authors may correspond with Editor ./Steven Toaddy, via email, at firstname.lastname@example.org.
-All manuscripts, articles, and news items for publication consideration should be submitted in electronic form (Word compatible); please contact the Editor for submission instructions at the above email address if you have questions about the process or the submission itself.
+Authors may correspond with Editor Adriane M. F. Sanders, via email, at email@example.com.
+All manuscripts, articles, and news items for publication consideration should be submitted in electronic form (Word compatible); please contact the Editor at the above email address if you have questions about the process or the submission itself.
 Three thousand (3,000) words is an approximate target/maximum for such submissions, but departures from this requirement may be negotiated with the editor.
 Submissions should be written according to the Publication Manual of the American Psychological Association, 7th edition.
 Submissions should be written in a manner that is consistent in all ways with SIOP’s Anti-Harassment Policy.

 All graphics (including color or black and white photos) should be sized close to finish print size, at least 300 dpi resolution, and saved in a common graphic format (e.g., TIF, EPS, JPG, or PDF).

 Submission of any original and editorial work to TIP comes with the implied confirmation that all listed authors have approved the manuscript (at all stages of review and revision) and that .the material has not been published and is not under consideration for publication elsewhere.

 Preparation of News and Reports, IOTAS, SIOP Members in the News, Obituaries